artmetla/DejaView/docs/visualization/large-traces.md

 ## Using TraceProcessor as a native accelerator

-Perfetto UI supports offloading the parsing and processing of the trace to a 'server' instance of TraceProcessor running natively on your local machine.
+DejaView UI supports offloading the parsing and processing of the trace to a 'server' instance of TraceProcessor running natively on your local machine.
 This server process can take full advantage of the RAM of your machine as well as running at full native (rather than WebAssembly) performance, leveraging